backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/GuardDuty.md

 > [!question]- A systems administrator of a company wants to detect and remediate the compromise of *services such as Amazon EC2 instances and Amazon S3 buckets*.
 > GuardDuty

+> [!question]- Your development team tends to commit their AWS credentials in public repositories and is afraid of misuse of your AWS account.
+Which AWS service can notify you of suspicious account activity?
+> AWS GuardDuty